altwajre/hello-akka/resources/docs/02-general-concepts/05-actor-references-paths-and-addresses/README.md

 ## Different types of actor references

 ### Purely local actor references
-- Used by actor systems which are not configured to support networking functions.
+- Used by _Actor Systems_ which are not configured to support networking functions.
 - These actor references will not function if sent across a network connection to a remote JVM.

 ### Local actor references when remoting is enabled
-- Used by actor systems for references which represent actors within the same JVM.
+- Used by _Actor Systems_ for references which represent actors within the same JVM.
 - They include protocol and remote addressing information in order to be reachable when sent over the network.

 ### Local actor reference subtype for routers